-After having helped more than 30,000 marketing professionals with our coaching sessions, we’ve noticed that there are some popular questions about LinkedIn hashtags.
+After having helped thousands of marketing professionals with our coaching sessions, we’ve noticed that there are some popular questions about LinkedIn hashtags.
 How to use them?
 Is there any value in using them?
 Which ones should we use?
 When do we use them?

 In the following lines, we will share with you some of the answers to the most popular questions around LinkedIn hashtags.

 In the pre-internet days, what we called the # symbol depended on what country we were raised in.
 Americans and Canadians called it the pound sign or the number sign, whereas Britons and the Irish called it a hash.
 However, in the context of the internet, we all call the # a hashtag.

 Today, the symbol is so pervasive in social media that almost every major social media platform supports some functionality for the hashtag.

 In 1988, the first hash symbol was used on Internet Relay Chat (IRC) to label groups and topics that were available across the entire network.
 They were used for grouping similar messages and content to make it easy for users to find the information they were looking for.

 Are LinkedIn hashtags the same as on other social networks like Twitter, Instagram or Facebook?

 The answer is no. It is true that there might be some commonalities but in general terms, they are different.
 In social media platforms like Instagram, Facebook or even Twitter, users normally combine a vast variety of words and numbers to come up with any type of hashtag you can imagine.
 However, when we talk about LinkedIn hashtags, we should consider that it is a B2B platform where most of the conversations occur in a business context, therefore, the hashtags must be used in a more appropriate style and according to the topic.